phu0ngng/nccl/doc/source/env.rst

 Integer Values (Legacy)
 ^^^^^^^^^^^^^^^
-There is also an option to declare ``NCCL_NET_GDR_LEVEL`` as an integer corresponding to the path type (again, see ``nccl/src/graph/topo.h``.)
+There is also the option to declare ``NCCL_NET_GDR_LEVEL`` as an integer corresponding to the path type.
+These numerical values were kept for retro-compatibility, for those who used numerical values before strings were allowed.

-Integer values are discouraged due to breaking changes in path types.
-At any point in a future NCCL release, there's no guarantee a given int will refer to the same path type.
-To avoid headaches debugging invalid configurations, use string identifiers.
+Integer values are discouraged due to breaking changes in path types - the literal values can change over time.
+To avoid headaches debugging your configuration, use string identifiers.

 - LOC : 0
-- PIX : 3
+- PIX : 1
-- PXB : 4
+- PXB : 2
-- PHB : 6
+- PHB : 3
-- SYS : 7
+- SYS : 4

+Values greater than 4 will be interepreted as SYS.

 NCCL_NET_GDR_READ
 -----------------